operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/monitoring.md

 ### Configure Grafana Dashboard to visualise MariaDB monitoring metrics

-Please go to Grafana Dashboard tutorial
+Learn how to Configure Grafana Dashboard to visualise MariaDB monitoring metrics from this tutorial "8: Grafana Dashboard" tile.